 - Shape their own futures

 Across the Army Cadets (Combined Cadet Force (Army) and Army Cadet Force), over 11000 Adult Volunteers and 65000 Cadets parade in 2000 different Schools, Cadet Huts and Community Centres around the United Kingdom, meet a few of the people involved below:

 Cadets Branch - Regional Command Headquarters Aldershot Garrison

-Cadets Branch is part of Regional Command Headquarters, the Army’s 2* headquarters for the United Kingdom, British Forces Germany, Nepal and Brunei.
+Cadets Branch is part of Regional Command Headquarters, the Army’s 2 Star headquarters for the United Kingdom, British Forces Germany, Nepal and Brunei.
 Based in Aldershot we are supported by ten independent regional Cadet teams located across the UK.